GRDI-GenARCC/tutorials-and-workshops/Introduction_to_Linux/Intro_Linux_4.md

 - **Discussion**
   - There are many other examples but we'll stop there and discuss these ones
-  - What is the difference in parentheses for some expressions?
   - What does the backslash (\\) do in this example?

 <br>